 Top 10 Places to Visit in Cusco Peru

-If you’re traveling to Peru for the first time, then it’s most likely that you’ll be visiting the Imperial City of Cusco and here we are to teach you a bit of all the amazing things to do there!
+If you’re traveling to Peru for the first time, then it’s most likely that you’ll be visiting the Cusco imperial city and here we are to teach you a bit of all the amazing things to do there!
 As most travelers believe that Cusco is all about Machu Picchu, let us tell you that there’s so much more to explore than what you already know.

 Luckily for you, we have gathered 10 of the most important attractions within the city so you can plan the perfect travel itinerary!